logbin/logbin/README.md

 ```

 ###Options
-Configuration of the realtime API comes with the following options:
+Configuration of the LogStream API comes with the following options:

 | Option | Definition | Required |
 |:------:| ---------- |:--------:|